 A 360 Walk in Fukishima \ Dir.
 Don’t Follow the Wind (2017)

 A Walk in Fukushima was a collaboration with The Influencers festival as part of the New Networked Normal, a partnership project by Abandon Normal Devices (UK) Centre de Cultura Contemporània de Barcelona (CCCB) (ES), The Influencers (ES), Transmediale (DE) and STRP (NL).
-With support of the Creative Europe Programme of the European Union.
+This project has been co-funded with support from the Creative Europe programme.